Adoption Correspondence

 When to Send It

-- Once a month for the six months
+- Monthly for the first six months

 Where To Send It

-correspondence@opendooradoption.org
+Email: correspondence@opendooradoption.org

 Open Door Adoption Agency